scottarush/InfinityTech_UltimateGoal/TeamCode/README.md

 InfinityTech implements these two functions using a _Basic Kalman Filter_ and a _PID_ controller framework called the _Guidance Controller_.
 This section describes both of these functions.
 The software for both is in the _org.firstinspires.ftc.teamcode.guidance_ package.

 ### Kalman Filter
 InfinityTech has developed a _Basic Kalman Filter_ that reads encoder signals from each wheel motor of the drivetrain and the Gyro signal from the Control Hub's internal  _IMU_ or Inertial Measurement Unit.
 Both of these signals are very noisy and can drift significantly as the robot moves around the playing field.

 The Kalman Filter is a signal processing software technique that was originally designed for the Apollo program during the NASA moon missions in the 1960s.
 Kalman Filters are now used widely in almost all navigation systems in robots, autonomous vehicles, etc..

 InfinityTech's KalmanFilter code is in the org.firstinspires.ftc.teamcode.guidance package, and it allows us to combine measurements from the wheel motor encoders and the IMU to determine the robot's position and heading during autonomous mode.
 We then use the estimated position and heading to feed the GuidanceController described below and our State Machine Compiler scripts.

 There is a Word doc technical description of our Kalman Filter in the .guidance package if you are interested in the gritty details or want to read further as you continue your engineering studies.

 #### EJML Library and Setup Notes
-The Kalman Filter equations are computed using a mathematics technique called _Matrix Algebra_.
-There are open source software packages that implement these complex routines.
-InfinityTech uses the _Efficient Java Matrix Library_ or _ejml_ which has a website here:  [ejml.org website](https://ejml.org/wiki/index.php?title=Main_Page).
+The Kalman Filter equations are computed using _Matrix Algebra_ for which many different open source software packages are available.
+InfinityTech uses the _Efficient Java Matrix Library_ or _ejml_ project which has a website here:  [ejml.org website](https://ejml.org/wiki/index.php?title=Main_Page).

 The pre-built _ejml_ release from the website won't work with our robot because it was compiled for an Android Java version that is newer than the one supported by the control hub software.
 We had to modify the source very slightly from the libejml-0.39 version to get ejml to compile with the older Android K version on the control hub.
 The source for the _libejml.jar_ re-compiled library is inside our Github repo for archive purposes, but we don't expect anyone will ever need to touch it or rebuild the library again.